FuelLabs/sway/docs/src/sway-on-chain/libraries.md

 }
 ```

 which defines a trait, then implies it for the u64 type with an implementation.
 This gives all uint64's the add function, which is inserted at compile time when you use the "+" operator in sway.
-Libraries don't just have to export functions attached to types though, you can also use libraries to define types like below.
+Libraries don't just have to export functions attached to types though, you can also use libraries to just export types like below.

 ```sway
 pub struct MyStruct {